-Our Guide to Epcot For Beginners is an essential guide for first-time visitors & experienced travellers to Walt Disney World.
+Our Guide to Epcot For Beginners is an essential guide for first-time visitors & experienced travelers to Walt Disney World.
 Our Epcot Guide is full of hints & tips to plan your day.
 Our Guide to Epcot has been updated for Fall 2019.
 A lot is happening at Epcot with a number of closures, new attractions planned and renovations occurring throughout the park.
 Our Guide to Epcot has been updated with the latest information.

 Are you looking for specific information?
-Our Guide To Epcot For Beginners is a large guide full of helpful tips and tricks.
+Our Guide To Epcot For Beginners is a comprehensive guide full of helpful tips and tricks.
 The guide forms part of our Guide to Walt Disney World for Beginners.

 - Epcot The Basics including the history of the park.
 Plus just why is it called Epcot?

 - Future World everything you need to know about the Epcot pavilions celebrating technical and scientific achievements

 - World Showcase all the details on the Epcot permanent world fair

 - Dining at Epcot Epcot is the

 - Seasonal Festivals at Epcot all about the yearly Epcot Festivals

 - Epcot News & Rumors Find out the latest information about Epcot.

 Epcot The Basics